juliangav/www.julian.is/_posts/2016-09-19-why-ive-started-writing.md

 Why not?
-I spend most of my days trying to figure out design; whether I'm working with a junior designer trying to teach him a certain concept of web design or I'm figuring out a stubborn front-end development bug, documentation on what I come across on a daily basis could be of good use to other designers in my field of work.
+I spend most of my days trying to figure out design; whether I'm working with a junior designer trying to teach him/her a certain web design concept or I'm figuring out a stubborn front-end development bug, documentation on what I come across on a daily basis could be of good use to other designers in my field of work.

-I recently wrote an email explaining a concept to the entire strategy team at my current agency.
-The email went step by step through the reasoning behind the concept, questions that I figured would come up, and examples of the implementations.
-It felt awesome putting this together and to my surprise it was well received; someone actually suggested I start blogging...and here I am.

 <h2>What to expect</h2>